Digital Product Management (In-Person Class)

 I expect you to inform me before class if you will be missing.
 Absences for reasons other than illness for which I do not receive prior notice will count against your class participation grade.

-These will be graded based on a rubric available with each assignment.
+This is a ‘PM Caselet’ which will be graded based on a rubric available to you.

 Group Project: 40%

-This is your team explanation of what you did and why.
+This is your team explanation of what you did and why, assessed with the same rubric above.

 Session 1: What is product/market fit and how do you find it?